-Dog Harness A dog harness fits across your pet’s chest and shoulders, creating secure points that won’t press against his throat or obstruct breathing as a traditional collar might do.
-These tie down points of the pet harness can be clicked into the existing seat belt in your vehicle to really stabilize your dog and limit how close he can get to the window.
-If this puts you on a shame spiral because it’s too limiting and raining on doggy’s parade, the pet harness may be used in tandem with some other straps to free him up a bit.
-Read on.
+Dog Harness - A dog harness fits across your pet’s chest and shoulders, creating secure points that won’t press against its throat or obstruct breathing the way a traditional collar might.
+The tie-down points of the pet harness can be clicked into the seat belt buckle of your vehicle to securely stabilize your dog and limit how close it can get to the window.
+The pet harness may be used in tandem with other straps to give your pet more freedom.

-Dog Belt Best used along with the aforementioned dog harnesses, a dog seat belt is an extension to the the car, truck or SUV seat belt.
-While it limits how far your dog can reach out the car window, a good seat belt for dogs will also be easily adjusted to find just the right length for your dear furry friend.
+Dog Belt - Best used along with a dog harness, a dog seatbelt is an extension of the vehicle seat belt.
+While it limits how far your dog can reach out the car window, it is also easily adjusted to find just the right length for your dog.

-Dog Zip Line If you really want to provide Spot with the best of all worlds as he is chauffeured about, a zip line for your back seat is the way to go.
-Again, it’s ideally used with a pet harness, but a strap that extends between both windows in your back seat gives your dog the freedom to move from one side of the vehicle to the other.
+Dog Zip Line - Ideally used with a dog harness, the dog zip line is a strap that extends between both windows in your back seat to give your dog the freedom to move from one side of the vehicle to the other.

-Pet Barriers For some, using a barrier to keep your animal within a certain area of the vehicle (like the back seat or the cargo area in the rear of an SUV) is the best option.
-While this doesn’t provide the stability of securing a pet with a belt, it does improve the safety factor while driving to prevent the dog from jumping back and forth from one seat to another or even onto your lap.
+Pet Barriers - Pet barriers keep your animal within a certain area of the vehicle, such as the back seat or the cargo area in the rear of an SUV.
+While this doesn’t provide the stability of securing a pet with a belt, it does improve the safety factor while driving by preventing your dog from jumping back and forth from one seat to another or even onto your lap.

 Click here to return to the Knowledge Base